The release of the American Express® Gold Card is definitely a game-changer.

 With this card, you can earn 4X Membership Rewards® points at restaurants worldwide— but it doesn’t end there!

-- 4x points per $1 at restaurants worldwide
+- 4x points per $1 at restaurants worldwide, including takeout and delivery

 - 3x points per $1 on flights purchased directly with airlines or at amextravel.com